 Josh's tenure with the Sports Medicine department at NC State University began in 2008.
 Originally from Woonsocket, R.I., Josh attended High Point University, the first program in the country to be accredited by the Commision on Accreditation of Athletic Training Education (CAATE), and graduated cum laude with a Bachelor of Science in Athletic Training in 2003.
 In June of 2003, Josh passed his Board of Certification exam becoming a Certified Athletic Trainer.
 He then attended graduate school at North Carolina State University's Department of Parks, Recreation, and Tourism Management, the first nationally-accredited degree program of its kind in the United States, and graduated with a Master of Science degree, concentrating on sports administration.
 In order to fulfill the extensive requirements of his degree program, Josh completed his thesis entitled "Job Satisfaction of Full-Time Atlantic Coast Conference Board of Certification Certified Athletic Trainers."

 As a graduate assistant at NC State, he worked with men's and women's swimming and diving, women's soccer, men's and women's golf, rifle, co-ed cheerleading, and gymnastics.
 Following his stint as a graduate assistant, he joined Elon University as an assistant athletic trainer for men's soccer and softball, a position he held for two years.
 Josh then returned to his alma mater, NC State, as an assistant athletic trainer with men's and women's soccer, men's and women's swimming and diving and wrestling.
+In 2011, Josh became the athletic trainer for baseball.
+During his time with the team preventative arm care has been empasized, helping to reduce arm injury and fatigue.
+He spoke on arm care and injury prevention at the 2013 Peak Performance for Thrower's symposium hosted by Raleigh Orthopaedic Clinic.

 Josh is a National Academy of Sports Medicine (NASM) Performance Enhancement Specialist (PES) and a NASM Corrective Exercise Specialist (CES), credentials both endorsed by the exclusive National Basketball Athletic Trainers' Association.
 He is also a Certified Functional Movement Screen Professional, Level 1.
 Building upon his strong belief in continuing education and a multidisciplinary approach, he became a National Strength and Conditioning Association (NSCA) Certified Strength and Conditioning Specialist (CSCS) and a Precision Nutrition Certified Level 1 Coach (Pn1).
 He is also a Sound Assisted Soft Tissue Mobilization (SASTM) technician, a pioneering certification in the Instrument Assisted Soft Tissue Mobilization (IASTM) industry.
 Additionally, he is an American Red Cross First Aid/CPR/AED and CPR/AED for Professional Rescuers and Health Care Providers instructor.
 He is also a Certified Pool/Spa Operator (CPO) through the National Swimming Pool Foundation (NSPF), as he is charged with maintaining water chemistry and safety of the hydrotherapy equipment.